Geal/langsec-2017-hackathon-code/README.md

 corresponding to this packet is in `assets/radius-access-request.bin` (each raw data file corresponds to the first appearance of that RADIUS packet type in the trace).

 To begin parsing, we need to load the data in a buffer and observe it.
-Tahnkfully, Rust provides a nice feature called `include_bytes`.
+Thankfully, Rust provides a nice feature called `include_bytes`.
 This macro will, at compile time, embed the content of a file as a byte array in your code.
 In `src/lib.rs`: